Getting big money out of politics

 Caring for our planet and combating climate change

 Climate change is a local, national, and global issue that cannot be overstated.
 I know that my future and the next generation’s future is dependent on bold leaders who will step up to defend our planet.
 As climate change continues to worsen and threaten our health, safety, and prosperity, we see the global effects from our community right here in South Texas.
+Unfortunately, Congressman Cuellar has accepted over $852,000 from the fossil fuel industry during his career and has consistently supported policies that roll back protections that keep our water drinkable, ourair breathable, and our communities safe from environmental threats.

 Fighting for the safety of our communities